Workflow page

 Priority

-You should be able to see what is scheduled next instead of wondering whether the invoice will go out.
+You should be able to see what is scheduled next instead of wondering whether the invoice will go out or who still needs a final check.

 Priority